ErythroGuild/puck/README.md

 **Do NOT share this token,** especially by uploading it to GitHub.
 The `token.txt` file is globally ignored through the `.gitignore` file by default.

+## Project Structure

+The code for this project consists of a number of different separated classes.
+All components are well-documented with comments in their respective `.cs` files, and the functioning of each component should be self-explanatory.
+If anything is *not* evident, consider opening a GitHub issue to resolve it.

+- **`Program` defines the main program.** This deals with all of the interfacing between the Discord API, user input, and console output.
+This is the entry point of the program.
+- `Format` defines methods (and extension methods) that are syntactic sugar for Discord-supported text formatting.
+These are all "dumb" functions and do not attempt to perform any validation of IO.
+- `Util` contains helper functions that could be useful in any program (not just this project).
+- `Logger` unifies all console output with a single class.
+Although it is *not* a singleton, each program should instantiate a single one and pass it to its children.
+- `Blocklist` is a lightweight `HashSet<>` wrapper for a list of user IDSs not to notify for listing-related events.
+- `Emoji` is a wrapper around `DiscordEmoji` that allows strongly-typed access.
+It attempts to use custom emojis (from the **Erythro** server), but will fall back to default Unicode emojis.
+- `Settings` defines a set of configurations for a particular server.
+- `Bulletin` contains the data associated with a particular bulletin, created from a user command.
+- `BulletinData` contains the data associated with a particular bulletin, which was inputted by a user and parsed.
+- `Group` holds the number and type of members associated with any bulletin.
+It also contains relevant type functionality.
+- `MentionRole` is a wrapper around `DiscordRole` to also include "none", `@here`, and `@everyone` (since Discord does not consider those actual `DiscordRole`s to mention).

 [1]: https://discordapp.com/oauth2/authorize?client_id=703068724818608138&scope=bot&permissions=404544
 [2]: https://top.gg/bot/703068724818608138
 [3]: https://discord.bots.gg/bots/703068724818608138